jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-control-center.md

 ### Usage in development

 In every JHipster app, docker-compose files are present in the `src/main/docker` folder to launch associated services such as databases, message brokers and registries using docker.
-Among them, a **jhipster-control-center.yml** will let the users starts the **JHipster control-center** which will then be available at [http://localhost:1337](http://localhost:1337).
-By default the docker-compose file will be generated in such a way that the Control Center will be able to connect to the locally running JHipster application out of the box.
+Among them, a **jhipster-control-center.yml** will let the users start the **JHipster control-center** which will then be available at [http://localhost:1337](http://localhost:1337).
+By default, the docker-compose file will be generated in such a way that the Control Center will be able to connect to the locally running JHipster application out of the box.
 Another possible way to run the **JHipster Control Center** in development would be to develop a simple CLI that allows to start the **JHipster Control Center** server quickly.
 Such a CLI tool could be embedded into the JHipster package distributed on NPM.

 ### Usage in production